 Reserve Seating, Cabanas, and Day Beds

 The large and lively crowd that frequents the MGM Grand Pool Deck does present some issues.
 Unless you get to the pool at opening then getting a prime spot is challenging, and even then if you leave the pool for an extended time then the Life Guards may remove your towels to release the bed to other users.
-You also cannot really risk leaving anything valuable at your bed and expect it to be there when you get back (an issue at most pools and beaches worldwide).
+You also cannot really risk leaving anything valuable on your bed and expect it to be there when you get back (an issue at most pools and beaches worldwide).
 Finally getting your own space is also problematic as the guests can be squeezed in like sardines.

 One way to solve all these issues is reserving seating.
-This can either be via a Deluxe Lounge Chair, A Day Bed, or the ultimate in luxury a Cabana Rental?
-MGM has some of the best Value Cabana Options in the City and we take a look at why below!
+This can either be via a Deluxe Lounge Chair, A Day Bed, or the ultimate in luxury a Cabana Rental.
+MGM has some of the best value Cabana Options in the City and we take a look at why below!

 Food And Beverage Credit

-For Day Beds and Cabanas half the Price you pay is given back to you in the form of Food and Beverage Credit!
+For Day Beds and Cabanas half the price you pay is given back to you in the form of Food and Beverage Credit!
 (Some Day Beds only offer Beverage Credit) This used to be common in Vegas but is pretty much unheard of now apart from at MGM.
 Very few people don’t order drinks or food when they are renting Cabanas or Daybeds as the whole point is feeling like a VIP and getting waited on, so knowing there is money there waiting to be spent is great.